The Cornwall Waterfront Farmers' Market will later announce the intake of vendors for the fall of 2022 and the winter of 2023.

 Special theme days:

-- The CWFM is planning monthly special theme days to match the seasons.
-More details will be published soon.
+- The CWFM may consider special theme days to match the seasons in the summer of 2022.